GangCaoLab/DLO-HiC-Tools/doc/source/quickstart.rst

 Data preprocessing
 ^^^^^^^^^^^^^^^^^^

-Before run the pipeline, you should remove the adapters from the raw fastq file.
+Before run the pipeline, you can choice remove the adapters manually from the raw fastq file.
 You can use the `Trimmomatic <http://www.usadellab.org/cms/?page=trimmomatic>`_ do this, for example:

 .. code-block::